cryptopatrick/Whetstone/README.md

 > “Give me six hours to chop down a tree and I will spend the first four sharpening the ax.” –Abraham Lincoln

 ## Sharpening my skills in 2025
-In this repository I intend to log what steps I'm taking to sharpening my skills as a technologist.
+In this repository I intend to log steps I'm taking to sharpen my skills as a technologist.

-The main technologies and areas that I'm focusing at the moment are:
+### The technologies that I will focus on are:
 1. Linux
 2. Git
 3. Python
 4. Rust
 5. SQL
-6. Test Driven Development
+6. Docker
-7. Docker
+7. React
-8. Kubernetes
-9. Low Latency Networking
-10. User Interface

-The main theoretical areas that I'm focusing on at the moment are:
+### The theoretical areas that I will focus on are:
-1. History of Mathematics
-2. Epistemology
-3. Linear Algebra
+1. Linear Algebra
-4. Calculus
+2. Calculus
-5. Proofs
+3. Proofs
-6. Set theory
+4. Set theory
-7. Logic
+5. Logic
-8. Probability
+6. Probability
-9. Data Structures and Algorithms
-10. System Engineering
+7. Statistical Learning

 ## Blog
-My goal is to blog as often as possible over at www.cryptopatrick.com
+My ambition is to blog as often as possible, over at htt://www.cryptopatrick.com